gear-foundation/gear-wiki/docs/api/calculate-gas.md

 ## Calculate gas for messages

-To find out the minimum gas amount required to send extrinsic, use `gearApi.program.calculateGas.[method]`.
+To find out the minimum gas amount required to send extrinsic, use `api.program.calculateGas.[method]`.
 Depending on the conditions, you can calculate gas for initializing a program or processing a message in `handle()` or `reply()`.

 :::info
 Gas calculation returns the GasInfo object, which contains 5 parameters: